Anorexia nervosa – often simply called anorexia- is an eating disorder

 and answer your questions.
 You can also check the National Association of Anorexia Nervosa and Associated Disorders website.

-This organization provides support and outreach people who are suffering from eating disorders.
+This organization provides support and outreach to people who are suffering from eating disorders.
 They can help if you start to see signs of anorexia.